openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 #.
 Verify your upload results on the **Data Download** page.

-   Under **Reports Available for Download**, locate the link to a csv file with "cohort_results" and the date and time of your upload in the filename.
+   Under **Reports Available for Download**, locate the link to a .csv file with "cohort_results" and the date and time of your upload in the filename.
 The list of available reports is sorted chronologically, with the most recently generated files at the top.